Anthurium magnificum Indoor Care; Watering, Light, Humidity, Propagation & Problems

 Cut the leaves at the base of the stem with a sharp sterlized knife or a clean pair of scissors to avoid unnecessary injuries which can result in disease infestations.
 Cut away any wayward leaves to maintain the shape of the plant.

-Anthurium magnificum can be propagated at the beginning of the growing season from offshoots.
-Below is an outline on propagation from offshoots.
+Anthurium magnificum is best propagated at the beginning of the growing season by plant divison, from stem cuttings, and by air layering.

 Anthurium magnificum

-Anthurium magnificum problems include brown leaves, yellow leaves, brown leaf tips, brown leaf spots drooping leaves, pests, diseases among others.
+Anthurium magnificum common problems are brown leaves, yellow leaves, drooping leaves, brown leaf tips, pests, diseases among others.
 Keep reading for more on these problems and how to fix them.

 Brown leaves